2023 Most Popular Religious Studies Bachelor's Degree Schools in South Carolina

 About 75% of the students majoring in religion at the school are women while 25% are male.

-University of South Carolina - Columbia did quite well in this year’s ranking of the most popular places for religious studies students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the midsize city of Columbia, UofSC is a public college with a fairly large student population.
+University of South Carolina - Columbia came in at #7 in this year’s edition of the Most Popular Religious Studies Bachelor’s Degree Schools in South Carolina ranking.
+Located in the midsize city of Columbia, UofSC is a public college with a very large student population.

 About 57% of the students majoring in religion at the school are women while 43% are male.